Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/structure_intro.md

 ## Determining protein structure is fundamental to understanding protein function

-Predicting the folded structure of a polypeptide is called the **structure prediction problem**, and this problem is simple to state but deceptively difficult to solve.
-In fact, it has been an active area of biological research for several decades.

-Why do we care about protein structure?
-Knowing a protein's structure is essential to determining its function and how it interacts with other proteins or molecules in its environment.
-Determining protein function is still an active area of research: there are still a few thousand proteins in humans alone whose function is unknown.

 Furthermore,  a huge amount of biological research is devoted to understanding protein interactions.
 For example, a disease may be caused by a faulty protein, in which case researchers want to find a drug that binds to the protein and causes some change of interest in that protein, such as inhibiting its behavior.